Logo Lira

 This article describes Google Ads and Google Analytics attribution models in detail.
 After reading you will be able to choose the right attribution model for your advertising strategy and determine which channels or ads result in sales, are worth investing your budget in, and which channels can be dropped altogether.

-An attribution model is a principle of distributing conversions, transactions, and their monetary value between their sources.
+An attribution model is a principle of distributing conversions, transactions, and their monetary value between their sources, it’s especially important for Google Shopping Ads Management.

 At this point, we can track a huge amount of data after a user clicks on a Google ad.
 The data is recorded through the gclid tag that’s added automatically to the ad link, for example: